 - Music including specialist provision is supported via TVMS (Tees Valley Music Service).
 In recent years this has included singing, cello and various workshops like Snappy Christmas.

 - Art is currently a focus area and is being developed across school.
 Children are developing portfolios of work which will be used to support their achievement of an art award.
 The work they are completing involves studying and artist and reflecting on how their work has developed.

 - Enterprise work is an area of development within school.
 Opportunities to gain entrepreneurial skills are available during school fayres – children are given starter funds to develop their products.
 The class who make the most profit are rewarded.

 After school clubs are organised in blocks of 5 weeks each half term in order to provide children the opportunity to attend a range of different activities.
-Clubs are offered to all year groups at some point over the course of the year.
-Clubs include:
+Clubs vary and are offered to all year groups at some point over the course of the year.
+Club have included: